-Discrimination Based on Citizenship Classification and National Origin

-Violation of the Fourteenth Amendment Equal Protection Clause(Against All Defendants)
+Discrimination Based on Citizenship and National Origin Violation of the Fourteenth Amendment Equal Protection Clause (Against All Defendants)

-- 121. Plaintiffs reallege and incorporate by reference the allegations contained in the preceding paragraphs. - 122.
-The Fourteenth Amendment to the United States Constitution prohibits states from depriving "any person within its jurisdiction the equal protection of the laws." - 123.
-Under the Equal Protection Clause, discrimination based on naturalized citizenship and on national origin is presumptively unconstitutional and subject to strict scrutiny. - 124.
-The voter purge designed and implemented by the Secretary of State and defendant counties discriminates against naturalized citizens by enacting a process that by design will include many naturalized citizens but will categorically exclude U.S. born citizens.
-Defendants treat naturalized citizens who are registered and eligible to vote but who applied for a driver license prior to their naturalization differently from U.S. born citizens and impose discriminatory burdens upon these naturalized citizens by forcing them to respond to the Notice and prove their citizenship again with specific forms of citizenship documentation under the threat of being removed from the rolls and losing their right to vote.
-This requirement, by design, will not apply to U.S. born citizens.
+- 125. Plaintiffs reallege and incorporate by reference the allegations contained in the preceding paragraphs. - 126.
+The Fourteenth Amendment to the United States Constitution prohibits states from depriving "any person within its jurisdiction the equal protection of the laws." - 127.
+Under the Equal Protection Clause, discrimination based on naturalized citizenship and on national origin is presumptively unconstitutional and subject to strict scrutiny. - 128.
+The voter purge designed and implemented by the Secretary of State and defendant counties discriminates against naturalized citizens by enacting a process that s singles out naturalized citizens as a group for special burdens to reaffirm their eligibility to vote, while categorically excluding U.S. born citizens from those burdens.
+Defendants treat naturalized citizens who are registered and eligible to vote but who applied for a driver license prior to their naturalization differently from U.S. born citizens, and impose discriminatory burdens upon these naturalized citizens by forcing them to respond to the Notice and prove their citizenship again with specific forms of citizenship documentation under the threat of being removed from the rolls and losing their right to vote.
+This requirement, by design, does not apply to U.S. born citizens.

-- 125. The Secretary of State's method of compiling a list that necessarily includes a large number of naturalized citizens but excludes U.S. born citizens, without taking any steps to ensure that naturalized citizens would not be subjected to the voter purge, demonstrates that the Advisory creates a classification that discriminates against naturalized citizens. - 126.
-By creating the Purge List based on information that at some point people were not U.S. citizens, the Secretary of State has made a classification on the basis of national origin. - 127.
-This behavior is in keeping with the Texas's notable history of official voting-related discrimination on the basis of race and ethnicity. - 128.
-The Secretary of State's insisted on following through with the purge via the Purge List even after acknowledging that the list will contain naturalized citizens.
-The removal of voters based on the Advisory and the Purge List will require naturalized citizens identified by the Secretary of State's list to demonstrate their citizenship within 30 days of a Notice being sent out, or else they will be purged from the voter rolls. - 129.
-The classification established by the Purge List is neither justified by nor narrowly tailored to promote substantial or compelling state interests.
+- 129. The Secretary of State's method of compiling a list that necessarily targets a large number of naturalized citizens but excludes U.S. born citizens, without taking any steps to ensure that naturalized citizens would not be subjected to the voter purge, demonstrates that the Advisory creates a classification that discriminates against naturalized citizens. - 130.
+By creating the Purge List based on information that at some point people were not U.S. citizens, the Secretary of State has made a classification on the basis of national origin. - 131.
+This behavior is in keeping with Texas's notable history of official voting-related discrimination on the basis of race, ethnicity and national origin. - 132.
+The Secretary of State insisted on following through with the purge via the Purge List even after acknowledging that the list will contain naturalized citizens who are fully eligible to vote, and who previously demonstrated their eligibility in order to be added to the voting rolls.
+The removal of voters based on the Advisory and the Purge List will require these registered, naturalized citizens identified by the Secretary of State's list to again prove their citizenship within 30 days of a Notice being sent out, or else they will be purged from the voter rolls.

-- 130. Through the Advisory and Notices, Defendants unlawfully discriminate against individuals on the basis of national origin, treating foreign-born citizens different from those born within the United States. - 131.
+- 133. The classification established by the Purge List is neither justified by nor narrowly tailored to promote substantial or compelling state interests. - 134.
+Through the Advisory and Notices, Defendants unlawfully discriminate against individuals on the basis of national origin, treating foreignborn U.S. citizens differently from those born within the United States. - 135.
 Through the Advisory and Notices, Defendants also unlawfully discriminate against a group of citizens-naturalized citizens-with respect to the fundamental right to vote in violation of the Fourteenth Amendment.

-Count II

-Violation of the First and Fourteenth Amendments Undue Burden on the Right to Vote (Against All Defendants)
+Count II Violation of the First and Fourteenth Amendments Undue Burden on the Right to Vote (Against All Defendants)